 I almost drowned.

-The waves were large but you had to swim out to them because it was high tide and the sandbars that summer were further out.
-After riding some of the small inside ones and still feeling good, I started out for the big waves.
-At some point I realized I wasn't really getting anywhere, or it seemed like that; I looked back to the shore, and it seemed far away, looked toward the large waves, then tried to touch the sand with my toes.
+The waves were large but you had to swim out to them because it was high tide and the sandbars that summer formed further out.
+After riding some of the small inside waves, still feeling good, I started out for the big waves.
+At some point I realized I wasn't really getting anywhere, or it seemed like that; I looked back to the shore, and it seemed far away, looked toward the large waves, then tried to touch the bottom with my toes.

 I couldn't.
 I was in a fairly deep channel that was basically a wide riptide, and I panicked and tried to swim out of it.
 Then I tried to swim toward a visible sandbar about 50 yards away but the rip was too wide.
-So I turned toward shore, trying to get past the pull of the ripe, using the force of the waves and swimming hard.
+So I turned toward shore, trying to get past the pull of the rip, using the force of the waves and swimming hard.

 Swimming hard was a mistake.
-I've been an ocean swimmer all my life, and surfed for 10 years, and there I was doing it wrong.
+I've been an ocean swimmer all my life, and surfed for 10 years, new better, yet there I was, doing it wrong.

 My arms were dead so I kicked hard as a wave would pass.
 I went under to see how deep it was and I could barely touch a foot down--I knew I was close, but I was done.
 I was ready to start waving, but almost too tired to do it.
 And then a larger wave passed by and I made one last effort--truly the last energy I had, because I was done and had given up.
 It worked--I moved forward enough to touch sand and keep my head slightly above water.
 It was enough of a break that I could make another push.

 The lifeguards got back on their ATVs and drove off.
 They had been watching from the shore the whole time, long after their shift had ended.

-You bob up and down, try to breathe, try to keep your head above water, try to touch the sand, fight the wave... it consumes you, exhausts you.
+You bob up and down, try to breathe, try to keep your head above water, try to touch the sand, fight the wave... it consumes you.
+Exhausts you.
 Giving up isn't a choice, it's inevitable: it's what happens when you have nothing left to give.
-That's why those watching from the shore are so important.